CovenantEyes/libget-hs/README.md

 then you must have a directory somewhere like this `/packages/openssl/1.0`.

-Then you can install from this package source like this
+You can install from this package source like this

 ```bash
 cat spec.json | libget "/packages"
 ```

+which will put the `openssl` dependency in `./lib/openssl`.

 ### Multiple Package Sources